x-axis/heiswayi.github.io/_posts/2015-07-27-blogging-like-a-hacker.md

 ### Workflow

-> If you ask me, how my workflow works and what kind of tools that I used?
+> If you ask me, how my workflow works and what kind of tools that I have used?

 Maybe this can help.
-I'm using Windows for both my PC at home and office because most of my professional works/software are based on Windows environment.
+I'm using Windows for both my PC at home and office because most of my professional works/software are based on Windows OS environment.
 All I need at first is to download [GitHub for Windows](https://windows.github.com) software and install it on my PC.
-I operate the software in both way; sometimes GUI, sometimes through Git Shell.
+I operate the software in both way; sometimes GUI, sometimes through the Git Shell.
 If not necessary for me to use the software, I just manage them directly on the GitHub website.

-My default text editor is [Notepad2-mod](http://xhmikosr.github.io/notepad2-mod), which used as a replacement to the default Notepad program.
+My default text editor is [Notepad2-mod](http://xhmikosr.github.io/notepad2-mod), which is used as a replacement to the default Notepad program.
 However, my favorite use of text editor is [GitHub's Atom Editor](https://atom.io), a hackable text editor they said, but as for me, it's the best editor I ever experienced, compared to [Visual Studio Code](https://code.visualstudio.com) and [Sublime Text](http://www.sublimetext.com/).
 Like this post and the others, all are written using the GitHub's Atom Editor with Markdown Preview.

 ### Conclusion

 Simplicity is everything.
 Some people said; `Less is more.` Being a minimalist is not that simple.
 But being a minimalist is a part of myself.
-I try my best to utilize everything around me.
-Let's do this in the Hacker Way: _"Why pay if there's a thing that free?"_
+I try my best to utilize everything around me with minimum spending of dollars.
+Let's do this in the Hacker Way: _"Why pay if there's a thing that available for free?"_

 [**Jekyll**](http://jekyllrb.com) + [**GitHub**](https://pages.github.com) + [**Markdown**](http://daringfireball.net/projects/markdown) = **Blogging like a Hacker**